 The unemployment rate is 13%

 Chicago has 2 airports.
 Midway International is located on the southwest side of the city.
 O’Hare International is on the Northwest side of Chicago.
-O’Hare has gained the reputation as the number 2 busiest airport in the entire world.
+O’Hare has gained a reputation as the number 2 busiest airport in the entire world.

 Chicago has 3 major public transportation outlets